RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

     2 errors

-When you see the first kind of error, where the symbol is on the left side of the equals sign it usually means that you have not declared the variable.
+When you see the first kind of error, where the symbol is on the left side of the equals sign, it usually means that you have not declared the variable.
 If you have ever tried to use a Python variable that you have not initialized the second error message will be familiar to you.
 The difference here is that we see the message before we ever try to test